Resources

 • If you are taking supplements, try it in powder form for the best results.

-• Focus on getting sufficient calcium and vitamin D because these two nutrients help with magnesium absorption.
+• Focus on getting sufficient calcium and vitamin D because these two nutrients help absorb magnesium.

 Frequently asked questions